tobymao/sqlglot/posts/onboarding.md

 The file `schema.py` defines the abstract classes `Schema` and `AbstractMappingSchema`; the implementing class is `MappingSchema`.

-A `MappingSchema` object is defined with a nested dictionary, as in this example.
-The keys of the top-level dictionary are table names (`t`), the keys of `t`’s dictionary are its column names (`x` and `y`), and the values are the column data types (`int` and `datetime`):
+A `MappingSchema` object is defined with a nested dictionary, as in this example:

 ```Python
 schema = MappingSchema({"t": {"x": "int", "y": "datetime"}})
 ```

+The keys of the top-level dictionary are table names (`t`), the keys of `t`’s dictionary are its column names (`x` and `y`), and the values are the column data types (`int` and `datetime`).

-A schema provides information required by various SQLGlot modules (most importantly, the optimizer and column level lineage).
+A schema provides information required by other SQLGlot modules (most importantly, the optimizer and column level lineage).

-Schema information is used to enrich ASTs using actions like replacing stars (`SELECT *`) with the names of the columns being selected from the upstream tables.
+Schema information is used to enrich ASTs with actions like replacing stars (`SELECT *`) with the names of the columns being selected from the upstream tables.

 ## Optimizer

-The optimizer module in SQLGlot (`optimizer.py`) is responsible for producing canonicalized & efficient SQL queries by applying a series of optimization rules.
+The optimizer module in SQLGlot (`optimizer.py`) is responsible for producing canonicalized and efficient SQL queries by applying a series of optimization rules.

 Optimizations include simplifying expressions, removing redundant operations, and rewriting queries for better performance.